bnaras/ASSISTant/README.md

 trial design with provision for selecting a subgroup where the treatment may be effective.
 The package provides facilities for design, exploration and analysis of such trials.
-A complete implementation is provided for the DEFUSE-3 trial.
+A complete implementation of the initial design for the DEFUSE-3 trial is also provided as a vignette.